alunduil/margarine-chef/README.md

 ### service

-Sets up the various services for the components of margarine installed on the node.
-This includes WSGI handlers and proxy services (i.e. nginx or apache) that allow margarine to interact with the world as well.
+Sets up the various services based on the `node['margarine']['components']` array.
+The init files are dropped in (`/etc/init` or `/etc/init.d/` respectively) for the components of margarine installed on the node.
+This will also start the service(s).

 Usage
 -----